Pleb5/Pleb5.github.io/pages/quest-6-bitcoin-privacy.md

     ```sh
     sudo apt install tor
 	```
-    4. This immediately starts tor daemon listening on port `9050` for incoming traffic
+    4. This immediately starts tor daemon listening on port `9050` for incoming traffic on localhost(your local machine, no external connections)

 ![tor_with_bitcoin](/assets/img/graphics/tor_with_bitcoin.jpg)